rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 Within a format version, Rex preserves the meaning and binary layout of all documented fields and opcodes.
-The legacy compiler API produces deterministic v3 artifacts for the same parsed ruleset: map-derived index and script data are sorted before serialization.
+The legacy compiler API produces deterministic v3 artifacts for the same parsed ruleset: map-derived index data is sorted before serialization.
 This reproducibility is useful for review and deployment, but it is not a promise that a future *format version* will be byte-identical.